-This course will provide students with specific skills that can be used in canyoneering field experiences within remote or difficult locations.
-This will include the identification of specialized gear; rope management; knots and anchor construction; interpretation of canyon-specific topographic profiles; rating terrain and learning techniques to safely perform high angle descents on rope.
-These techniques will be applied in a multi-day field experience.
+This course will provide students with skills that meet special needs in industry, government, scientific disciplines involving field studies in remote or difficult locations, and recreational pursuits; skills include multi-day expedition logistics; planning itineraries, food preparation, and base camp management; outdoor leadership skills; wilderness navigation with map and compass; identification and applications of specialized gear; rope management; knots and anchor construction; interpretation of canyon-specific topographic profiles; rating various terrain classes; techniques required to safely perform high angle descents on rope; and awareness of desert and mountain ecosystems as special and fragile environments.
 Concurrent enrollment in ADG 106 is required.
-There will be a fee of approximately \$75.00 to cover the cost of food, lodging (if needed), etc.
+There will be a fee of approximately \$75.00 to cover the cost of food, lodging, (if needed) etc.

-ADG 105 Best Tasting Wild Plants
+ADG 105 Wild & Edible Plants